cev-api/VoxelMap-x-SeedMapper/README.md

 ### ESP, Tracing, and Loot Workflow
 - Added ESP rendering for blocks, ore veins, caves, canyons, and terrain.
+- Added surface ESP, which highlights only the topmost predicted block of each column.
+- Added terrain ESP support for the Nether and End instead of overworld-only.
 - Added configurable ESP style profiles (fill/outline/color/alpha/timeout behavior).
 - Added highlight/tracer workflow for located structures and loot results.
 - Added auto-hide for highlights when near a target.
 - Added integrated loot viewer with search (name, id, enchantments, NBT-like terms).
+- Added loot viewing for Trial Chambers, Ancient Cities, and Trail Ruins, which previously could not be opened.
+- Added vault loot prediction directly from Trial Chambers markers on the world map.
+- Added loot-table retention so container loot can still be identified after it has been generated.
+- Fixed ESP and chunk-analysis overlays being hidden by terrain when viewed from above.

 #### ESP Settings
 ![ESPSettings](https://i.imgur.com/3QQgUH6.png)